-Students must take an online course in order to meet the graduation requirements.
+For students entering the 9th grade in 2011-12 and thereafter, one course must be taken online in order to meet the graduation requirements.
 Students can take this course between grades 6-12 as long as the credit falls within the 24 required credits towards the graduation.
-This requirement can be met through an online course offered by the Clay Virtual Academy, an online Dual Enrollment offering, Florida Virtual School, or an approved district offering.
+This requirement shall be met through an online course offered by the Clay Virtual Academy, an online Dual Enrollment offering, or Florida Virtual School.
 A student who successfully completes the course either through a full-time or part-time virtual program satisfies this requirement.
 Courses may be core courses or considered electives.
-Completion of a course in which a student earns a nationally recognized industry certification in information technology that is identified on the Career and Professional Education Act (CAPE) Industry Certification Funding List pursuant to s.
-1008.44, F.S., or passage of the information technology certification examination without enrollment in or completion of the corresponding courses.
-The online course requirement may not apply to a student who has an IEP which indicates that an online course would be inappropriate OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining.
+The online course requirement possibly may not apply to a student who has an IEP which indicates that an online course would be inappropriate OR to a student who is enrolled in a Florida high school and has less than 1 academic year remaining.
 Students in IB, AICE, the 18-credit ACCEL program or on special diploma do not have to meet this requirement.
 Students can satisfy this requirement by taking a course during school hours or after school hours.
 Other criteria involving this graduation requirement are:

-- The student must successfully complete and pass the course; - The course can be 1⁄2 credit or 1 full credit; - For the online waiver, please consult with your child's Administration or guidance department.
+- The student must successfully complete and pass the course; - The course can be /2 credit or 1 full credit; - For the online waiver, please consult with your child's Administration or guidance department.; - Driver's Education does not qualify as meeting this requirement.